Coarse Graining Photo-Isomerization Reactions: Thermodynamic Consistency and Implications for Molecular Ratchets: Coarse Graining of the Vibrational States: Effective Between Electronic States

 for all $\es$ and $\egss{\gs}$.
 We further assume that the \transitions\ between vibrational states of the same electronic state occur on a much shorter timescale than the \transitions\ between vibrational states of different electronic states.
-This assumption, often called \textit{vibrational relaxation}, is well justified in this framework~\cite{Balzani2014} independently of whether the \transitions\ between different electronic states involve the same species (which can be thermally or photo-induced) or not (which can be thermally induced only).
+This assumption, often called \textit{vibrational relaxation}, is well justified for experiments where organic molecules are irradiated by UV-visible light: vibrational transitions within the same electronic states occur on a time scale of the order of $10^{-12}$~seconds, while transitions between different electronic states occur on a time scale of the order of $10^{-8}$~seconds (in the absence of phosphorescent states)~\cite{Balzani2014}.
 Hence, for any $\gs$, on the time scale at which the concentration $\conc{\Zg}$ remains almost constant, the concentrations $\{\conc{\Ze}\}$ dramatically change and the thermally induced \transitions~\eqref{eq:qrct} between any $\es$ and $\egss{\gs}$ equilibrate.
 This has two main implications.

 From a dynamical point of view,

 at all times for every pair of vibration states $\es$ and $\egss{\gs}$ or, equivalently, ${\qcurr{\es}{\egss{\gs}}} = 0$.
 Hence, there exist

 with $\partition{\gs} = \sum_{\es} \exp({-{\stcp{\es}}/{\kb T}})$, named hereafter the population of the vibrational state $\es$, such that